hiki-t/aisf24_solo_project/_sources/intro.md

 <b>Results</b>

 Exp3 produced promising preliminary findings:
-- <b>Feature Contribution</b>: Activation histograms (or Feat histogram) showed that only a few (2–5 out of 98) SAE features strongly influenced the mean squared error (MSE) loss when reconstructing the 49 dim hidden layer of the linear model for each digit.
+- <b>Feature Contribution</b>: Activation histograms (or Feat histogram) showed that only a few (2–5 out of 98) SAE features strongly influenced the mean squared error (MSE) loss when reconstructing the 49 dim hidden layer of the linear model for each digit from the SAE features.
 - <b>Unsupervised Digit Reconstruction</b>: Selectively activating key features led to unsupervised reconstruction of digit-like images without direct supervision, demonstrating the interpretability of the features in a human-understandable manner.

 See <b>Figure 3</b> for visual summary of Exp3 result.